Endangered Species Conservation-Wolf Livestock Loss Compensation and Prevention

 How may assistance be used?

-This financial assistance opportunity can be used by eligible States and Indian tribes in supporting projects that assist livestock producers in undertaking proactive, non-lethal activities to reduce the risk of livestock loss due to predation by wolves or to compensate livestock producers for livestock losses caused by wolves.
+Financial assistance awarded through this Program can be used by eligible States and Indian tribes in supporting projects that assist livestock producers in undertaking proactive, non-lethal activities to reduce the risk of livestock loss due to predation by wolves or to compensate livestock producers for livestock losses caused by wolves.
 Appropriated funds will be divided equally in support of these two objectives.
-The creation of two separate sources of funding will allow the Service to ensure that the two objectives of the program: 1) assisting livestock producers in undertaking proactive, non-lethal activities to reduce the risk of livestock loss due to predation by wolves and 2) compensating livestock producers for livestock losses caused by wolves, are addressed equally.
 Qualifying projects must include at a minimum a 50 percent non-Federal cost share.
+These restrictions can be found in Pub.
+L. 111-11, 123 STAT.
+1171, §6202(a).

 What are the requirements after being awarded this opportunity?